Hannah Macdougall

-Hannah MacDougall (born 31 July 1987) is a Paralympic swimming and cycling competitor from Australia.
+Hannah MacDougall (born 31 July 1987) is a Paralympic swimming, cycling and triathlon competitor from Australia.

 Personal

 She was born on 31 July 1987 in Melbourne.
 She attended Korowa Anglican Girls' School.
 In 2010, she completed a double degree in the Bachelor of Exercise and Sport Science/Bachelor of Commerce – Sport Management at Deakin University.
 In 2017, she completed a PhD at La Trobe University focusing on athlete well-being, as well as working part-time as an Athlete Career and Education advisor at the Victorian Institute of Sport.
 She is a Red Dust role model.

 Macdougall's stated that: Participating in sport has been an extremely empowering experience for me; it has allowed me to increase my confidence, strengthen my social support networks, and provided meaning to my life.
 She credits Don Elgin as providing guidance and mentoring during her Paralympic career.

 Career

 Swimming

 Macdougall was born without a right foot and fibula and competes in S10 swimming events.
 Macdougall became involved in competitive swimming in 1998.
 She represented Australia at the 2002 FESPIC Games and won two gold medals.
 In 2002, she broke the world record in 50m Women's Backstroke S10.
 She won a bronze medal at the 2004 Athens Games in the Women's 4 × 100 m Medley 34 pts event.
 At the 2006 IPC Swimming World Championships, she was a finalist in Women's 100m Backstroke s10.
 She competed at the 2008 Beijing Games but did not win any medals.
 In 2009, she competed at the 1st World Short Course Swimming Championships and won a bronze medal in the Women's 100m Individual Medley and was a finalist in Women's 100m backstroke, Women's 200m Individual Medley and Women's 4 × 100 m Medley Relay.

 Macdougall has stated during her swimming career she had over come surgery, shoulder injuries, missing team selections by .8 of a second, and dislocating a kneecap only a week out from the Athens Paralympic Games.
 Macdougall has also been involved in swimming teaching.
 She has been a Victorian Institute of Sport scholarship holder since 2002.